 Fox Terrier's are very intelligent and are often known to outsmart their ‘hoomans’, but somehow leave us all laughing at their antics!
-This does however mean that they are relatively easy to train.
-They also make excellent watch dogs due to their cautious natures and will bark at anything they deem unusual or strange.
-This can however lead to having a rather yappy doggy, so it’s best to train your pooch to only bark when needed!
-Outside of this, they are very active doggies and love to go on lots of walkies and play games of fetch in the garden.
-They adore people but can often act hostile towards other dogs, so it’s vital that your dog is socialised from a young age, this way they will grow to be a very well-rounded doggy!
+This does, however, mean that they are relatively easy to train.
+They make excellent watchdogs due to their cautious natures and will bark at anything they deem unusual or strange.
+This can, however, lead to having a rather yappy pooch, so it’s best to train your dog to only bark when needed!
+Outside of this, they are very active and love to go on lots of walks and play games of fetch in the garden.
+They adore people but can often act hostile towards other dogs, so it’s vital that your dog is socialised from a young age, this way they will grow to be a very well-rounded adult!

 The Fox Terriers, unlike many breeds, have a very-well recorded history.
 They were a cross most likely between Bull Terriers, Greyhounds or Beagles and were first pictured in a painting of Colonel Thornton in 1790.
-King Edward Vll loved breed and a had one called Caesar, who had a collar with the engraving ‘I am Caesar.
+King Edward Vll loved the breed and a had one called Caesar, who had a collar with the engraving ‘I am Caesar.
 I belong to the King’.
-His doggy even accompanied him on his own funeral procession and marched behind the casket of his king.
+His dog even accompanied him on his own funeral procession and marched behind the casket of his king.
 They first appeared in the states in 1879 and were registered by the Kennel Club in 1885.
-It’s also a fact that this breed has won more ‘Best in Show’ awards than any other breed at the Westminster Kennel Club Dog Show!
+This breed has won more ‘Best in Show’ awards than any other breed at the Westminster Kennel Club Dog Show!